HenrikBechmann/react-infinite-grid-scroller/README.md

 ```
 The `index` corresponds to the `index` sent to the host with `getItem`. the `HTMLElement` is the scroller `ItemShell` DOM element (set by the `ref` attribute).
 Your content would be children of this element.

-`getVisibleList` returns an array of fully or partially visible items in the cradle, that is items within the boundaries of the viewport of the scroller.
-Each array item is an object with the following properties (example):
+`getVisibleList` returns an array of fully or partially visible items in the cradle, which are items fully or partially within the boundaries of the viewport of the scroller.
+Each array item is an object with the following properties (shows example data):

 ```javascript
 {